Mozilla-Ocho/formulaic-python/README.md

 ```

 ### Create our OpenClient and start our chat
-Now we're ready to create our `OpenClient` instance, which is a class that extends `OpenAI`
+Now we're ready to create our `OpenClient` instance, which is a class that extends `OpenAI`.

-- We call `OpenClass` and pass two arguments:
+* We call `OpenClass` and pass two arguments:
--- The first is our Formula, `my_formula`.
+    - The first is our Formula, `my_formula`.
--- The second is a dictionary that contains valid values for the `url`, `key`, and `name` of the model endpoing we're going to use.
+    -  The second is a dictionary that contains valid values for the `url`, `key`, and `name` of the model endpoing we're going to use.
 In this case, we pass it the `llamafile` dictionary from our `model_config`.

-We're going to call it using a `with` statement so that OpenClient's content manager will clean up for us:
+We're going to call it using a `with` statement so that OpenClient's context manager will clean up for us:

 ```python
 with OpenClient(my_formula, model_config["llamafile"]) as client: